enriquepablo/modus_ponens/README.md

 It is possible to use logical variables in the rules, both in the conditions and in the consecuents.
-The form of the variables can be customized, but by default is made out of a less than sign, followed by an upper case letter, followed by any number of lower case letters or numbers, followed by a grater than sign.
+The form of the variables can be customized, but by default is made out of a less than sign, followed by an upper case letter, followed by any number of lower case letters or numbers, followed by a greater than sign.
 For example, `<Var1>`, or `<X2>`.

-The user has to mark the productions that are in the range of variables, called logical productions in modus_ponens.
+To use variables, the user has to mark the productions that are in the range of variables, called logical productions in modus_ponens.
 To do so, the logical production must have a name starting by `v_`, and then be mixed in a further production with the `var` production.
 For example:

 ```pest
   v_name      = @{ ASCII_ALPHANUMERIC+ }